New use for old wicker material

 Varnishing the checkerboard paper wicker braid stool seat.

-That was fun using an old material with a new twist!
 What do you think?
 And how have you used old materials in new ways of weaving seats and stools?

-checkerboard rush braid stool complete
+Checkerboard rush braid stool complete with final clear varnish finish.

 Seat on the checkerboard footstool is complete!